HACKER SAFE certified sites prevent over 99.9% of hacker crime.

-The Finnish Spitz is one of the oldest known breed and enjoys a long legacy across centuries.
+The Finnish Spitz is one of the oldest known breeds and enjoys a long legacy across centuries.
 Along with its proud lineage, these dogs also possess certain unique characteristics and are known for some of the most interesting facts associated to their history and development.

 In this section, we've briefly listed the main amongst such facts and features.